goadesign/goa/DESIGN_PRINCIPLES.md

 ```

 Types defined using `Field` instead of `Attributes` can be used to define HTTP
-endpoints, the metadata is simply isgnored by the generators in this case.
+endpoints, the metadata is simply ignored by the generators in this case.

 ### gRPC: Using Protobuf Files